 There are a variety of resources that give military families information about their new location and housing and rental options, as well as other data such as cost of living.

-Housing Office: To begin the process of finding a place to live in your new location and to explore housing options, you should contact the housing office on your installation.
+- Housing Office: To begin the process of finding a place to live in your new location and to explore housing options, you should contact the housing office on your installation.

-Plan My Move: Plan My Move is a Department of Defense relocation tool that allows you to research real estate prices and trends, as well as compare the cost of living and other statistics between communities.
+- Plan My Move: Plan My Move is a Department of Defense relocation tool that allows you to research real estate prices and trends, as well as compare the cost of living and other statistics between communities.

-HOMES.mil: HOMES.mil is a service designed to connect service members and their families with community housing rental listings located near U.S. military bases.
+- HOMES.mil: HOMES.mil is a service designed to connect service members and their families with community housing rental listings located near U.S. military bases.
 Note: You can also list your own rental properties!

 The above are only a selection of some of the valuable resources available to veterans and active members of the military.
 While you can do a lot of research yourself, a good agent who is familiar with the problems that military members face when buying or selling a home goes a long way.

 Interested in buying or selling?